-Our statistical releases were assessed in 2012 and hold National Statistics status.
+Our statistical releases hold National Statistics status since being assessed in 2012.
 Since our assessment we have improved the content, presentation and quality of our statistical releases.
 Also, in July 2019 we launched our new data portal.
 Therefore in late 2019 we worked with the OSR to conduct a compliance check to ensure we are still meeting the standards of the Code.
-On 4 November 2019, OSR published a letter confirming that ORR's statistics should continue to be designated as National Statistics.
+A letter was published on 4 November 2019 confirming that ORR's statistics should continue to be designated as National Statistics.
 OSR found many positive aspects in the way that we produce and present our statistics and welcomed the range of improvements made since the statistics were last assessed in 2012.
-OSR identified some areas that we could consider that may enhance the value of the statistics further and we will be working on these.
+OSR identified some areas that we could consider that may enhance the value of the statistics further and we will be working on these over the coming months.

-For more information on how we adhere to the Code please see the UKSA Code of Practice page on the ORR data portal.

-For more details, please contact the Statistics Head of Profession Lyndsey Melbourne at rail.stats@orr.gov.uk.
+For more information on how we adhere to the Code please see our compliance statements at: dataportal.orr.gov.uk/code-of-practice/.
+For more details please contact the Statistics Head of Profession Lyndsey Melbourne at rail.stats@orr.gov.uk.